leo-pfeiffer/zebbra/docs/deployment.md

 ## Project set up

+> The project setup is similar to the setup for local development, so if you've set up the project locally before, feel free to step this step.

 ### Repository and virtual environment

 Start by cloning the repository, setting up a virtual environment and installing the required dependencies.